Pravin-03/HPCTools-Task2/README.md

 # HPCTools-Task2

 In the file "baseline.c", you will find a method to resolve an equation of the form "AX=B", using QR decomposition, and more particularly Given's rotation matrix.(However, for a reason I don't know, the QR_givens in the main code doesn't change Q and R, but we can see with a printf that in the code QR_givens Q and R are changed.
 So this code doesn't work yet because of this problem.)
 This problem was solved with the second version, but the code is not optimized.
 Unfortunately, there is still a problem.
 Indeed, values in Q and R are too high.
 It is obvious that Q*R=!
-A.
+A. This may come from the function "mat_rot", in function of degrees or radian.

 In the pdf named "task2", you will find table with different options with several times execution, for a small matrix, a medium matrix and then a large matrix.